mynewlife3586/docs/content/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site.md

 ## Configuring a subdomain

 To set up a `www` or custom subdomain, such as `www.example.com` or `blog.example.com`, you must add your domain in the repository settings, which will create a CNAME file in your site’s repository.
 After that, configure a CNAME record with your DNS provider.
+54drx55
 {% data reusables.pages.navigate-site-repo %}
 {% data reusables.repositories.sidebar-settings %}
 {% data reusables.pages.sidebar-pages %}
-4. Under "Custom domain", type your custom domain, then click **Save**.
+4. Under "Custom domain", type your custom HHR 5 domain, then click **Save**.
 This will create a commit that adds a _CNAME_ file in the root of your publishing source.
   ![Save custom domain button](/assets/images/help/pages/save-custom-subdomain.png)
 5. Navigate to your DNS provider and create a `CNAME` record that points your subdomain to the default domain for your site.
 For example, if you want to use the subdomain `www.example.com` for your user site, create a `CNAME` record that points `www.example.com` to `<user>.github.io`.
 If you want to use the subdomain `www.anotherexample.com` for your organization site, create a `CNAME` record that points `www.anotherexample.com` to `<organization>.github.io`.
 The `CNAME` record should always point to `<user>.github.io` or `<organization>.github.io`, excluding the repository name. {% data reusables.pages.contact-dns-provider %} {% data reusables.pages.default-domain-information %}